The Emperor of Nihon-Ja: Plot

 When spring comes, Arisaka's army arrives and camps at the bottom of a nearby valley.
 However, they are now much larger due to reinforcements from the south.
 Shigeru, Horace, Halt, Will and Selethen know that they are heavily outnumbered, but they prepare for battle to confront Arisaka.
 They prepare their formations on the plain outside Ran-Koshi, and kill hundreds of Arisaka's infantry.
 Just as they are about to engage again, however, another army arrives, bringing hundreds more to Arisaka's aid under Yamada, a Senshi lord loyal to Shigeru who has been deceived into supporting the rebel lord under the Arisaka's claim that an impostor has replaced Shigeru.
 As the enemy forces arrive, so do the Hasanu with three thousand fierce warriors.
-The Emperor meets with Arisaka, Lord Yamada and unnamed lieutenant and, as Yamada grows unsure of whom to believe, Arisaka's lieutenant attempts to kill Shigeru, only to be shot by Will.
+The Emperor meets with Arisaka, Lord Yamada and an unnamed lieutenant; and, as Yamada grows unsure of whom to believe, Arisaka's lieutenant attempts to kill Shigeru, only to be shot by Will.
 Arisaka then unintentionally reveals his lies in front of Yamada, who, along with his men, turns against the rebel Senshi lord, leaving Arisaka with only his own men, namely the warriors of the Shimonseki.
 Arisaka prepares to fight to the end, but Shigeru stops the battle, and says that he will give up his position as emperor if it will save hundreds of his people dying and leaving the choice of who will replace him in the care of nobles like Yamanda and Nimatsu.
 Arisaka's army, awed by Shigeru's display, desert their lord, beginning with a minor Shimonseki leader named Matsuda Sato who begins chanting the Emperor's name.
 The chant gradually spreads to all Arisaka's warriors, who take up the call and throw down their weapons.
 Enraged, Arisaka strikes down Matsuda which shocks his soldiers, who Arisaka slanders as cowards and traitors who have defiled his honour, only to be told by Will that he has no honor.
 As Arisaka charges the young Ranger, blinded with hate, Will hurls a saxe knife at his neck, killing him.